apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

 ## Workaround for DN versioning issues: using a Maven profile

+{Note
+This workaround applies to v1.3.0 and previous releases.
+See [this mail](http://markmail.org/message/2ns3z3aywwtljawy) describing the required (simpler) configuration for v1.4.0-SNAPSHOT and later.
+}

 Every so often there will be a new release of DataNucleus plugins to the [Maven central repo](http://search.maven.org).
 For better or for worse, the Maven DataNucleus enhancer plugin defines a range dependency: it will always use the latest version of the DN modules available.

 The DataNucleus plugin for Eclipse on the other hand is configured to use the project classpath, and so it will remain compatible with the version referenced by Isis' own JDO objectstore.